Museo Civico di Bassano: History

-In the first half of the 19th century, artworks from a variety of suppressed religious institutions became property of the commune.
-In 1831, a first series of painters were displayed for the public in rooms surrounding the cloister of the Monastery of San Francesco.
-In 1840, these were joined by paintings from the City Hall's sala del Consiglio, as well as collections of Natural History specimens and books donated by the amateur naturalist Giovanni Battista Brocchi.
+In the first half of the 19th century, artworks from various suppressed religious institutions became the property of the commune.
+In 1831, the first series of painters were displayed for the public in rooms surrounding the Monastery of San Francesco cloister.
+In 1840, these were joined by paintings from the City Hall's Sala del Consiglio and collections of Natural History specimens and books donated by the amateur naturalist Giovanni Battista Brocchi.

-The museum in 1978 received a donation of an archeologic collection of the professor Virgilio Chini.
+The museum 1978 received a donation of an archeologic collection from the professor Virgilio Chini.
 The collection includes ceramic vases from the Italian and Greco-Roman towns from the peninsula and abroad.

 The Pinacoteca or picture gallery now displays over 500 works, including a large collection of works by and about Jacopo Da Ponte and his studio.
 The Sezione Canoviana, dedicated to the 19th-century sculptor Antonio Canova, has drawings, designs, letters, sketches, plaster specimens, and a unique collection of monocromi, all related to the artist.

 Under the Fondazione CariVerona Arte antica e contemporanea (2006-2007), the museum has begun to sponsor exhibitions of contemporary artists.
-On 16 September 2017 it sponsored an exhibition about the photographer Robert Capa.
+On 16 September 2017, it sponsored an exhibition about the photographer Robert Capa.